Bcummings32/pwgenerator/README.md

-# pwgenerator
+# passwordgenerator
-This is a random password generator made with Javascript.
-It includes HTML and CSS files.
-It uses prompts to get input on whether to include uppercase, lowercase characters, symbols or numbers in the password.
-It then uses this information to generate a random secure password.
+This is a Random Password Generator made with Javascript.
+It will generate a random, secure password with lowercase and uppercase letters, numbers and special characters, based on what the user specifies.